 Consider becoming a travel OTA

 Travel OTA positions are not nearly as plentiful as travel OT positions, but they’re out there—and they almost always pay more than permanent roles.
-That said, the travel industry is notoriously shady, so I recommend that you work with Nomadicare so that you don’t get taken advantage of.
+That said, the travel industry is notoriously shady, so I recommend that you work with Nomadicare so you don’t get taken advantage of.

 As an affiliate and a friend of Laura’s, I completely support and believe in the Nomadicare mission.
 Check out her site here!